Minikutty/Scrollmap/ProjectDetails.md

 #### Description:

-Scrollmap is an android application which acts as a multifunction navigation instrument, showing the current location on a chart and the feet above sea level.
+Scrollmap is an android application which acts as a multifunctional navigation instrument, showing the current location on a chart and the feet above sea level.
 This app mainly provides the map scrolling functionality of a GPS.

 The application supports 2D (overhead) as well as 3D (projection of 2D image to add